How much are glaciers contributing to sea-level rise?

 The global mass loss of glacier ice has increased significantly in the last 30 years and amounted to 335 billion tons of lost ice per year during the period from 2006-2016.
 This corresponds to an increase in sea levels of almost 1 millimetre per year.
 The melted ice of glaciers therefore accounts for 25 to 30 percent of the currently observed increase in global sea levels.
 This ice loss of all glaciers roughly corresponds to the mass loss of Greenland’s Ice Sheet, and clearly exceeds that of the Antarctic.

-Fig. 3 Ad hoc estimates of regional mass changes in 2016/17–2022/23.
-The regional (a–s) and global (t) bar plots show the annual specific mass changes (in m w.e.) with related error bars (indicating 95% confidence intervals), with positive and negative values in blue and red, respectively.
-The golden line indicates the annual mass-change rate of the reference data (in m w.e. per year; IPCC AR6) over the calibration period (2000/01–2015/16).
-Positive and negative annual mass-change anomalies (with respect to reference data and calibration period) are indicated in pale blue and pale red, respectively.
-The black values (bottom) indicate annual mass changes in gigatonnes.
-For regions and years with no glaciological observations (*), complementary data series from neighbouring regions were used.
-Source: adjusted and updated from Zemp et al. (2020).
+Fig. 4 Glacier mass-change estimates from 2019/20 to 2023/24.
+The regional and global (bottom right) bar plots show the annual specific mass changes (in m w.e.) with related error bars (indicating 95% confidence intervals), with positive and negative values in blue and red, respectively.
+The golden line indicates the mean annual mass-change rate over the reference period (2000/01–2015/16).
+Positive and negative annual mass-change anomalies (with respect to reference period) are indicated in pale blue and pale red, respectively.
+The black values (below region names) indicate annual mass changes in Gt.
+Source: adjusted and updated from Dussaillant et al. (2024).

 References